 Berberine is a naturally occurring quaternary isoquinoline alkaloid belonging to the protoberberine group and is obtained from several medicinal plant families like Berberidaceae, Ranunculaceae, and Papaveraceae (Ilyas et al., 2020).
-It is mainly extracted from the roots, rhizomes and stem of medicinal plants such as barberry (Berberis aristata), and Oregon grape (Berberis aquifolium) (Wang et al., 2014).
+It is mainly extracted from the roots, rhizomes, and stems of medicinal plants such as barberry (Berberis aristata) and Oregon grape (Berberis aquifolium) (Wang et al., 2014).
 In recent years, Berberine has gained significant scientific attention due to its diverse biological and therapeutic properties.
 Several investigations have demonstrated its ability to regulate glucose and lipid metabolism, enhance antioxidant defense mechanisms, reduce inflammatory response, and improve insulin sensitivity, thereby helping to alleviate insulin resistance (Ilyas et al., 2020; Wang et al., 2014; Li et al., 2014).
-Recent studies indicate that, Berberine supplementation improves productivity and growth performance by increasing feed intake and body weight, offering potential economic benefit in production systems (Pirillo and Catapano, 2015).
+Recent studies indicate that Berberine supplementation improves productivity and growth performance by increasing feed intake and body weight, offering potential economic benefit in production systems (Pirillo and Catapano, 2015).

 Selenium (Se) functions as a crucial trace mineral element, playing a fundamental role in numerous physiological and metabolic pathways across both human and animal species.
-It forms an important components of antioxidant enzymes such as glutathione peroxidase as well as several Selenoproteins that protect cells against oxidative damage (Ujang Tinggi, 2008).
+It forms an important component of antioxidant enzymes such as glutathione peroxidase as well as several Selenoproteins that protect cells against oxidative damage (Ujang Tinggi, 2008).
 Adequate selenium intake is therefore critical for maintaining cellular integrity, metabolic stability, and overall health status (Brenneisen et al., 2005).
-Selenium also contributes significantly to reproductive efficiency, and even slight variations in dietary Selenium concentration may influence animal health, productivity and reproductive performance.
+Selenium also contributes significantly to reproductive efficiency, and even slight variations in dietary Selenium concentration may influence animal health, productivity, and reproductive performance.
 Among the different sources of selenium, organic Selenium in the form of Selenium Yeast has gotten a lot of attention because of its greater bioavailability and lower toxicity when compared to inorganic Selenium compounds.
 Selenium Yeast is a recommended dietary supplement in animal nutrition because it is more effectively absorbed, digested, and used by the body (Arnaut et al., 2021).
 Studies have demonstrated that organic Selenium supplementation enhances GPx activity and promotes greater Selenium deposition in tissues, particularly in broiler muscle, compared to inorganic forms (Ahmad et al., 2012).
 In view of the growing interest in natural feed additives, the present investigation was conducted to assess the effects of Berberine and Selenium Yeast supplementation on the growth performance of Jamunapari goat kids.
 The outcomes of this study are expected to contribute to a better understanding of the potential role of these dietary supplements in enhancing growth efficiency, productivity, and overall health in goat production systems.

 MATERIALS AND METHODS